vsg-dev/VulkanSceneGraph/INSTALL.md

 ## Detailed instructions for setting up your environment and building for Microsoft Windows

-The VSG has one dependency, the Vulkan SDK itself.
+While not the only route to installing Vulkan libs an headers on Windows the most common approach is to use the Vulkan SDK.
 LunarG provides a convenient installer for the Vulkan SDK and runtime on Windows.

 [Vulkan Downloads](https://vulkan.lunarg.com/sdk/home#windows)